By Cal State LA News Service

 The LAFC, the newest Major League Soccer team in Los Angeles, will train on the site at the northern gateway of the Cal State LA campus, though it will play its games in a new stadium in Exposition Park.
-The arrangement was approved Wednesday by the California State University Board of Trustees.
+The arrangement was approved on May 24 by the California State University Board of Trustees.

 The plan will allow Cal State LA to transform an idle lot, while providing the franchise a state-of-the-art training and operations facility in Los Angeles.

 Cal State LA students will benefit from internships with the LAFC, whose ownership group includes some of Los Angeles’ most engaged civic, sports and business leaders.
 They include Magic Johnson, Mia Hamm Garciaparra, Nomar Garciaparra, Mandalay Entertainment Group CEO Peter Guber, actor Will Ferrell, Co-Founder and Former CEO of YouTube Chad Hurley.